austinagii/Ember/LOGBOOK.md

 - **Next Steps**:
   - [Outline what you plan to tackle next]

+## January 28 - 31, 2025
+- **Task**: Add documentation for each subdirectory
+- **Progress**:
+  - Added documentation for the autograd, ops and top level include directories
+- **Notes & Challenges**:
+  - With writing all the documentation at the end it feels like some useful information and beginner context was lost.
+Next time I'll try to write docs as I build.
+- **Next Steps**:
+  - Note fixes and improvements I'd like to make and add them as issues on Github

 ## January 22, 2025
 - **Task**: Update arithmetic operations to all operate on multidimensional arrays
 - **Progress**: